reilc/connect4-protocol/README.md

 *Client → Matchmaking Server*

-Initiates a session.
-Includes the protocol version and the client's chosen identifier.
+Initiates or resumes a session.
+On first connect, includes only the protocol version.
+On reconnect, includes the client's existing CID so the server can reuse it.

-`HELO <version> <client-id>`
+`HELO <version>` — first connection

-Example: `HELO 1 alice@example.com`
+`HELO <version> <client-id>` — reconnection

 ---